Model Predictive Control Toolbox

 Code Generation with MATLAB and Simulink

-Design an MPC controller in Simulink and generate C code and IEC 61131-3 Structured Text using Simulink Coder™ or Simulink PLC Coder™, respectively.
+Design an MPC controller in Simulink and generate C code or IEC 61131-3 Structured Text using Simulink Coder™ or Simulink PLC Coder™, respectively.
 Use MATLAB Coder™ to generate C code in MATLAB and deploy it for real-time control.
-Alternatively, use MATLAB CompilerTM to deploy MPC controllers.
+Alternatively, use MATLAB Compiler™ to package and share your MPC controller as a standalone application.

 Generate code from provided active-set and interior-point quadratic programming (QP) solvers for efficient implementation on embedded processors.
-For nonlinear problems, use built-in sequential quadratic programming (SQP) solver from Optimization Toolbox for simulation and code generation.
-Deploy the generated code to an arbitrary number of processors.
+For nonlinear problems, use the sequential quadratic programming (SQP) solver from Optimization Toolbox for simulation and code generation.
+Deploy the generated code to any number of processors.